 This is overkill.
 Get behind me, dialogue tags, I will defend you until the end!

-As long as you mainly stick to said and asked, your reader won’t notice they’re there, and they’ll be way better able to track who is saying what.
+As long as you mainly stick to said and asked, your reader won’t notice they’re there, and they’ll be much better able to track who is saying what.
 Yes, don’t overdo dialogue tags and look for ways to add meaningful gesture and action to back and forths, but don’t throw the baby out with the bathwater.

 The key on the gesture and action is not to simply use it to break up the dialogue for pacing purposes, but to actually make it meaningful, which is hard to do.